katearevir/SENG-513-Group-Project/README.md

 ## Existing Users Login

-To test a pre-existing user, please use please use one of the following credentials for logging in:
+To test a pre-existing user, please use one of the following credentials for logging in:

 **Email:** <br/>
 **Password:** <br/>